Māori chef to give cruise ship tourists a taste of Aotearoa

 Cruise ship tourists will now be able to see and taste a lot more of New Zealand thanks to a unique Māori cultural experience with esteemed Māori chef, Eru Tutaki.

-Tutaki will take guests through a forest near the port of Tauranga to harvest bush food in which will be created into a three-course meal.
+Tutaki will take guests through a forest near the port of Tauranga to harvest bush food for a three-course meal.

 He hopes to share his Māori heritage with the guests through kai.

-Tutaki didn’t grow up learning about Māoridom and his culture, and it wasn’t until he became a cook where he rediscovered his heritage.
+Tutaki didn’t grow up learning about Māoridom and his culture, and it wasn’t until he became a cook that he rediscovered his heritage.